When looking at writing an obituary, it’s important to know that there are 5 building blocks to a great obituary. They are:

 While Houston will be dearly missed by all who knew him, he would want everyone to know that he was more than prepared and eager to meet his Lord and Savior.
 He had run his race and was prepared to be offered up.

-One of the first African-American players to play football in the Southeastern conference, click here to read the full obituary of a man who made a positive impact on the world in more ways than one.
+One of the first African-American players to play football in the Southeastern conference, click here to learn more about the man and his positive impact on the world in more ways than one.

 Betty Weber